Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Introduction

 \section{Introduction}

-Ultralight bosons are well-motivated particles from various theories beyond the Standard Model and can be good candidates of dark matter (DM)~\cite{PhysRevLett.38.1440, PhysRevLett.40.223, Svrcek:2006yi, Arvanitaki_2010, Graham:2015rva, Ema:2019yrd, Ahmed:2020fhc, Hui:2016ltb, Hui:2021tkt, Ferreira_2021, 2168507, Antypas:2022asj, Tang:2020ovf, Kitajima:2023fun, Kolb:2020fwh, An:2020jmf, Moroi:2020has, Liang:2022gdk, Sun:2021yra, Sato:2022jya}.
-Their non-gravitational couplings to normal matter are generally predicted to be extremely weak, so that experimental and astrophysical searches of these direct couplings can be rather difficult, and typically reply on the assumption of the boson's background abundance.
+Ultralight bosons are well-motivated particles from various theories beyond the Standard Model and can be good candidates of dark matter (DM)~\cite{Peccei.Quinn, Wilczek.1978, PhysRevLett.40.223, Preskill:1982cy, Abbott:1982af, Dine:1982ah, Svrcek:2006yi, Arvanitaki_2010, Graham:2015rva, Ema:2019yrd, Ahmed:2020fhc, Hui:2016ltb, Hui:2021tkt, Ferreira_2021, 2168507, Antypas:2022asj, Tang:2020ovf, Kitajima:2023fun, Kolb:2020fwh, An:2020jmf, Moroi:2020has, Liang:2022gdk, Sun:2021yra, Sato:2022jya}.
+Their nongravitational couplings to normal matter are generally predicted to be extremely weak, so that experimental and astrophysical searches of these direct couplings can be rather difficult, and typically reply on the assumption of the boson's background abundance.
 The black hole (BH) superradiance (SR) \cite{book_superradiance, Arvanitaki:2010sy}, however, provides a natural astrophysical mechanism to produce these bosons solely from their minimum coupling to gravity.
-Due to the rotational superradiant instability in Kerr background, macroscopic condensate of free spin-0,1,2 bosons can spontaneously develop around their host BHs by extracting their energy and angular momentum.
-The observational signatures of the resulted cloud-BH systems, so-called gravitational atoms (GAs), provide promising ways of detecting these ultralight degrees of freedoms~\cite{PhysRevLett.119.131101, Hannuksela:2018izj, Zhu:2020tht, Yuan:2021ebu, Chen:2021lvo, Chen:2022kzv, Siemonsen:2022yyf, Siemonsen:2022ivj}.
+Due to the rotational superradiant instability in Kerr background, macroscopic condensate of free spin-0, -1 and -2 bosons can spontaneously develop around the host BHs by extracting their energy and angular momentum.
+The observational signatures of the resulted cloud-BH systems, so-called gravitational atoms (GAs), provide promising ways to detect these ultralight degrees of freedoms~\cite{PhysRevLett.119.131101, Hannuksela:2018izj, Zhu:2020tht, Yuan:2021ebu, Chen:2021lvo, Chen:2022kzv, Siemonsen:2022yyf, Siemonsen:2022ivj}.